-Created over a two week period in rural France, Dee Meaden’s Sibling sees the talented Producer turned Director strip filmmaking principles back to their fundamentals, away from a place of over-rehearsal and filmed recreation, to a place of purity where invention and adaptivity fuelled the spirit of the project.
-DN caught up with Meaden ahead of Sibling’s London Short Film Festival screening to discover how working without the usual production safety nets created an environment more conducive to taking creative risks and capturing authentic performances.
+Created over a two week period in rural France, Sibling sees Dee Meaden strip filmmaking principles back to their fundamentals, away from the sterile security of over-rehearsal and filmed recreation, to a place where invention and adaptivity fuelled the spirit of the project.
+The penultimate film in our series of short film premieres from Meaden (following Good News, Mark & An Actor), we delve further into the London-based Writer/Director’s process to discover how working without the usual production safety nets created an environment more conducive to taking creative risks and capturing authentic performances.

-You’ve stated in the past that as a filmmaker your interest lies in bringing the small, often overlooked moments from life to screen?
+Looking at your body of work, it feels that your interest lies in bringing the small, often overlooked moments from life to screen.

 This is really about fear, this is about fear of failure, this reliance on the plan.

-How did that desire translate directly to your production methods?
+How did that desire directly translate into the film’s production methods?

 We went to France for two weeks, and we wrote and shot the film in that time without knowing if it was possible or if it would just be a mess.
 I had an idea for the script, and I had ideas about who my two leads would be so I cast them and told them, “This is your character.
 I think this might be the storyline”, but it was only a very broad arc with no details.
 And then…we went off to France, and I wrote it in three days.
 It was quite a long script but it felt really, insanely easy to write as we were in this kind of alive and intense state and so I wrote something like a 28 page script in that very short time.
 Once we had the script we prepped it for about five days and shot it for five days so of course there just wasn’t time to shot list or to storyboard.